agathis-project/salix-arctica/README.md

 - uC and card id eeprom are supplied from VSB3P3 rail which is always ON; this allows uC access to the eeprom when V3P3 is down.

-- level translation and power down separation between uC and uP sides of the I2C-TRUNK is implemented with Q2A,B MOSFET:
+- level translation and power down separation between VSB3P3 and V3P3 sides of the I2C-TRUNK is implemented with Q2A,B MOSFET:
    - I2C signals on either side is pulled high by their respective pull-ups.
    - I2C signals on either side cannot exceed their respective pull-up as the MOSFET is turned off when the channel voltage is VSB3P3 or higher.

-- I2C-TRUNK root pull-up is:
+- **I2C-TRUNK root pull-up** is:
   - 6.67K in active mode.
   - 20K in stand-by.

-- I2C-TRUNK root maximum parasitic capacitance is 4pF (uP) + 8pF (eeprom) +
+- **I2C-TRUNK root maximum parasitic capacitance is 52pF**; this is made of 4pF
-  10pF (uC) +  25pF (PCB) + 5pF (connector) for a total of 52pF;
+  (uP) + 8pF (eeprom) + 10pF (uC) +  25pF (PCB) + 5pF (connector);
   - this parasitic capacitance requires a maximum pull-up resistance of 352K/52 = 6.77K; this resistance is build using one 10K resistor on uP side and 20K on uC side.
   - the root parasitic capacitance must be declared in root id eeprom hw descriptors.
   - the PCB parasitic capacitance is a major contributor and needs to be qualified during root hardware validation (measure the PCB parasitic capacitance against GND plane).

-- maximum gateway total parasitic capacitance cannot exceed 352pF, as this capacitance requires 1K equivalent pull-up which is the lowest an i2c fast-mode capable drive can drive without exceeding the standard minimum logic level.
+- **I2C-TRUNK gateway maximum parasitic capacitance is 352pF**; this value requires 1K equivalent pull-up, which is the lowest an i2c fast-mode capable drive can drive without exceeding the standard minimum logic level.

-- I2C-TRUNK root leakage current is 18uA (uP) + 2uA (eeprom) + 10uA (uC) for a
+- **I2C-TRUNK root maximum leakage current is 30uA**; this is made of 18uA (uP)
-  total of 30uA; this current will cause a maximum 0.2V voltage drop on 6.77K pull-up resistance, which will lead to a VIH = V3P3min - 0.2V = 3V which is higher than VIHmin = 0.7 x V3P3min = 2.24V with a margin of 0.76V.
+  + 2uA (eeprom) + 10uA (uC); this current will cause a maximum 0.2V voltage
+  drop on 6.77K  pull-up resistance, which will lead to a VIH = V3P3min - 0.2V
+  = 3V which is higher than VIHmin = 0.7 x V3P3min = 2.24V with a margin of
+  0.76V.
   - the root max leakage must be declared in root id eeprom hw descriptors.

 - the number of identical i2c devices in a gateway (I2C-TRUNK) is limited to